RaimerThompson/Sneaks4Geeks/README.md

 # Sneaks4Geeks
-Not Just your ordinary sneaker store, geared toward develops and your everyday footware needs
+Not Just your ordinary sneaker store, geared toward developers and your everyday footware needs